xgaslann/kafka-platform/docs/02-kafka-cluster.md

 ## About

 Kafka cluster is deployed using Confluent's official Ansible collection (cp-ansible).
-The cluster runs in KRaft mode, eliminating the need for ZooKeeper.
+The cluster runs in KRaft mode - no ZooKeeper dependency.
+This is the new standard for Kafka 4.x and beyond.
-There are 3 controllers and 3 brokers for high availability.

 Security is configured with SASL_SSL and SCRAM-SHA-512 authentication.
 Self-signed certificates are used for development, but the setup is ready for proper CA certificates in production.